|Executive Committee 2021-2022|

 I have been a member of the WAFF since about 1975 after being introduced to the Stables Folk Club by a friend.
 I was on the committee in 1978 when the National Folk Festival was in Fremantle and was involved in the Toodyay Folk festival for a number of years.
 I got back on the committee at the 1997 AGM and served for for about 8 years.
 During this period I produced the Town Crier (when it was a printed magazine format) and the WAFF web pages and sat in a number of positions on the committee until taking a sabbatical to pursue other things.
 I returned to the committee as vice chairman after a couple years acting in an advisory role and editing the web pages.

 I have been a performer since 1968 and mainly play guitar & sing.
-I have written, recorded and performed my own material, some of which can be found on a CD called “Tread Softly” which highlights some of my songs.
+I have written, recorded and performed my own material, some of which can be found on the Rambling Bilbies CD called “Tread Softly” which highlights some of my songs.
 I have been in a number of bands and currently play with The Rambling Bilbies .
 I also do the odd sound engineering job (including Wanneroo Folk Club).
-I am a life member of The Nannup Music Club after editing their web page & other online stuff for several years.
+I am a life member of The Nannup Music Club and the WA Folk Fed.

-I also keep the WA Acoustic Music and Dance Calendar updated (see the link at the top) which promotes acoustic music events around WA.
+I started the WA Acoustic Music and Dance Calendar several years ago and keep it updated, it is now incorporated into the WAFF pages (see the link at the top) which promotes acoustic music events around WA.
 Contact for Rob: 04 1890 8899 or firstname.lastname@example.org

 Terry is a Private Dentist in practice since 1977.
 He has been a member of WAFF for about 18 years and joined the committee in 1998, not long after the Joondalup Festival and was on the committee that helped save the WAFF at that time.
 He became Treasurer in about 1999 with only one year out of the job during this time.